musadiqpeerzada/portfolio/data/blog/clean-code.md

 ### Team Rules

 In a team, it's crucial for all members to follow common coding style to ensure the codebase appears as if written by a single entity, not a collection of individuals.
 This enhances readability, maintainability, and overall quality of the software.
 Establishing and following team-agreed formatting rules, possibly codified into an IDE's formatter, helps maintain consistency across the project.
 While individual preferences may vary, the collective decision on coding style takes precedence in a team environment, contributing to a professional and coherent codebase.

+## Chapter 6: Objects and Data Structures

+### Data Abstraction

+Abstraction is not just putting a layer of functions between the variables.
+Abstraction is about hiding implementation.
+A class should not simply push its variables out through getters and setters.
+Rather it exposes abstract interfaces that allow its users to manipulate the essence of the data, without having to know its implementation.

+### Data/Object Anti-Symmetry

+- **Objects** encapsulate data and the operations that can be performed on that data.
+They hide their internal data and expose functionality.
+This encapsulation allows for more flexibility in changing the implementation without affecting the code that uses the object.
+- **Data Structures**, on the other hand, expose their data and have little to no meaningful functions.
+This makes it easier to add new functions but harder to add new data structures without modifying existing functions.
+  This distinction is crucial in deciding whether to use an object-oriented or a procedural approach.

+#### Law of Demeter

+The Law of Demeter is a design guideline that suggests an object should only call methods on:

+- Itself
+- Objects passed to it as a parameter
+- Objects it creates
+- Its direct component objects

+This law aims to reduce the dependencies between components, leading to a more modular and maintainable codebase.

+#### Data Transfer Objects

+These are simple containers for data to be transferred between software components or layers, without any business logic.
+They should be used judiciously, as overuse can lead to anemic domain models that lack encapsulated behavior.
+DTOs are very useful structures, especially when communicating with databases or parsing messages from sockets, and so on.
+They often become the first in a series of translation stages that convert raw data in a database into objects in the application code.